Illustrator on the iPad is finally here!

 Repeat tools: Something completely new for Illustrator is the repeat tool.
 At least the way it is used here on the iPad.
 There are 3 versions, the radial, the mirror and the grid repeat.
 I have tried it out very briefly, but it sure is a tool I want to explore more.
 As a surface pattern designer, I need to investigate how I can use these tools in my workflow.
 Once I know more, I will make a new video about it.
 When you subscribe to my newsletter, I will keep you posted!

-Beside these tools there are many more like the gradient tool, text on path and many more to com too.
+Beside these tools there are many more like the gradient tool, text on path and many more to come too.
 I’m already looking forward to ‘sketch to vector’ and ‘variable width strokes’.

 If you want to try out Illustrator on the iPad yourself, here is a link to find out even more about it.

-2019 advent alphabet Botanical Cards Casecompany Challenge Christmas Classes collaboration Collections Education fabric Flourish flowers Freebie freebies free printable gifts herbarium Home decor Illustrator Illustrator on the iPad iMac iPad januari journey Launch website Love milestone monogram nursery decor Patterns personalized phonecases Photoshop Pitch Your Portfolio Procreate Skillshare Skillshare classes surface pattern design Top 10 Valentine
+2019 advent alphabet book books Botanical Cards Challenge Christmas Classes collaboration Collections draw drawing Education fabric Flourish flowers Freebie freebies free printable gifts herbarium Home decor how to Illustrator Illustrator on the iPad iMac iPad januari journey learn to Love monogram nursery decor Patterns personalized Photoshop Pitch Your Portfolio Procreate Skillshare Skillshare classes surface pattern design tips Valentine

 In some of the blogposts you can find references to products.
 It is possible that I recieve commissions for purchases made through links in the posts.
 This is to help support my blog and does not have any impact on my recommendations